 The service at the hotel was excellent.
 Zsuzsanna Kotnyek, the Guest Relation Supervisor, Ali the concierge, housekeeping, and the staff in the Executive Lounge were wonderful, very accommodating, and couldn’t do enough to ensure my stay created a great memory.
 If this is what happens at a five star Marriott property, then this hotel earns its five stars.

 I’m definitely recommending the Copenhagen Marriott to others.
 The price does vary widely according to season.
-It may turn out to be the most I pay for a hotel this year, given the general cost of traveling to Copenhagen.
+It may turn out to be the most I pay for a hotel this year.
+The general cost of traveling to Copenhagen is high.
 I knew that going in.
-The real question then becomes did it meet or exceed my expectations, and how much did it influence whether or not I enjoyed my time in Copenhagen.
-The Copenhagen Marriott exceeded my expectations and very much contributed to the success of my holiday.
-And the hotel has set a bar for any other Marriott hotel stays going forward.
+The real question then becomes did it meet or exceed my expectations.
+How much did it influence whether or not I enjoyed my time in Copenhagen?
+I hope I demonstrated in this Copenhagen Marriott review that this property exceeded my expectations.
+It very much contributed to the success of my holiday.
+The hotel has set a bar for any other Marriott hotel stays going forward.
 It was a great choice for me…….thanks to James!